Radosław Janukiewicz

-Radosław Janukiewicz ([ra.ˈdɔs.waf ˌja.nu.ˈkʲɛ.vit͡ʂ]; born 5 May 1984) is a Polish footballer who plays as a goalkeeper for Pomorzanin Nowogard.
+Radosław Janukiewicz ([ra.ˈdɔs.waf ˌja.nu.ˈkʲɛ.vit͡ʂ]; born 5 May 1984) is a Polish footballer who plays as a goalkeeper for Rega Trzebiatów.
+He also plays futsal for Futsal Szczecin.

 Club career

 On 13 February 2008 Śląsk Wrocław announced that the player had signed a four-year contract with Skoda Xanthi transferring him to the Greek club at the end of the season and that he would spend the remainder of 2007–08 on loan at Zagłębie Lubin.
 However, the contract with Skoda was terminated before the start of the new season.
 On 28 February 2009 he joined GKP Gorzów Wielkopolski, signing a half-year contract.

 On 31 March 2017, Janukiewicz signed for Norwegian side Strømsgodset on loan.

 On 26 August 2020, he joined Pomorzanin Nowogard.

 International career

 Janukiewicz was called up to the Poland national football team on one occasion in 2014 for a friendly against Germany, but remained on the bench.